-The regular IRA contribution limits are subject to annual cost-of-living adjustments (COLAs), if any.
+The regular and catch-up IRA contribution limits are subject to annual cost-ofliving adjustments, if any.

-- Contribution Deadline.
+- 6. Contribution Deadline.
 You may make regular (including catch-up) Roth IRA contributions any time for a taxable year up to and including your federal income tax return due date, excluding extensions, for that taxable year.
 The due date for most taxpayers is April 15.
-The deadline may be extended in some situations.
-Examples include a federally declared disaster, a terroristic or military action, or service in a combat zone - Roth IRA and Traditional IRA Contribution Limit.
-Your combined 7. regular (including catch-up) traditional IRA and Roth IRA contributions may not exceed the maximum contribution limit set forth in the previous chart. - SEP and SIMPLE IRA Contributions.
-Your employer may not make 8. simplified employee pension (SEP) plan or Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA plan contributions to this Roth IRA
+The deadline may be extended or postponed in some situations.
+Examples of postponed contributions include a federally declared disaster, a terroristic or military action, or service in a hazardous duty area or combat zone. - 7.
+Roth IRA and Traditional IRA Contribution Limit.
+Your combined regular (including catch-up) traditional IRA and Roth IRA contributions may not exceed the maximum contribution limit set forth in the previous chart. - SEP and SIMPLE IRA Contributions.
+Your employer may make simplified employee pension (SEP) plan contributions to this Roth IRA in addition to your own regular Roth IRA contributions.
+Your employer is responsible for verifying the SEP plan's eligibility requirements and determining the SEP contribution amount.
+This Roth IRA cannot accept Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA contributions from your employer.

 Nonrefundable Tax Credit.
 You may be eligible to take a tax credit for your regular Roth IRA contributions.
 The credit is equal to a percentage of your qualified contributions up to \$2,000.
-The credit cannot exceed \$1,000 for any tax year, and is in addition to any deduction that may apply.
-To be eligible for the tax credit, you must be age 18 or older by the end of the applicable tax year, not a dependent of another taxpayer, not a full-time student, and satisfy certain restrictions on distributions
+The credit cannot exceed \$1,000 for any tax year.
+To be eligible for the tax credit, you must be age 18 or older by the end of the applicable tax year, not a dependent of another taxpayer, not a full-time student, and satisfy certain restrictions on distributions.

 Moving Assets To and From Roth IRAs.
-There are a variety of transactions that allow you to move your retirement assets to and from Roth IRAs.
+There are a variety of transactions that allow you to move your retirement assets to and from your Roth IRAs.
 We have sole discretion on whether we will accept, and how we will process, movements of assets to and from Roth IRAs.
-We or any other financial organizations involved in the transaction may require documentation for such activities
+We or any other financial organizations involved in the transaction may require documentation for such activities.